Media Mapper

 Aqueous Earth Catalog

-A collection of film and media texts featuring bodies of water, made to accompany Ennuri Jo’s research project Aqueous Image
+Created by Ennuri Jo (University of Pennsylavnia).
+A collection of film and media texts featuring bodies of water, made to accompany Jo’s research project Aqueous Image.
+Read more

 • Rendering the Logistical Ocean: Media, Mapping, and the Politics of Maritime Visibility and Knowability